21 of the best pubs with rooms in the UK for staycationing in style

 The Inn at Whitewell, Lancashire

-Why: A destination for anyone interested in history, this beautiful fourteenth-century manor-house-turned-inn sits high on the banks of the River Hodder, with spectacular views down the valley into the heart of the Forest of Bowland.
+What: A destination for anyone interested in history, this beautiful fourteenth-century manor-house-turned-inn sits high on the banks of the River Hodder, with spectacular views down the valley into the heart of the Forest of Bowland.
 Ideally placed for outdoor activities, such as walking, shooting and fishing, and more leisurely activities such as a gentle stroll followed by a rich supper and a tipple by the fire, The Inn at Whitewell has something for everyone.
 Each of the 24 bedrooms is unique, but they could all give Downton Abbey’s interiors a run for its money.
 Sumptuous fabrics, quirky old furniture and antique works of art abound, as do open fireplaces and beautifully-restored Victorian cabinet baths.
 All room rates include a full English breakfast and there’s even a standalone holiday cottage (adorably named ‘The Piggeries’) for larger groups.

-Where: Inn at Whitewell, Clitheroe, Forest of Bowland, Lancashire, BB7 3AT
+Where: Clitheroe, Forest of Bowland, BB7 3AT

 Book now: Inn at Whitewell

 Looking to stay in the capital?
-Check out our guide to the best pubs and bars in London
+Check out our guide to the best pubs and bars in London.

 Join SquareMeal Rewards